Aliuken/JobVacanciesApp_Java25/README.md

 ### 3.3.
 Jakarta EE technologies

 The Jakarta EE technologies currently used are:
-* **@PostConstruct**: Annotation to initialize Spring beans after the constructor and all their dependency injections have been made.
+* **@PostConstruct**: Annotation to initialize Spring beans after their constructor have been executed and all their dependency injections have been done.
 * **Bean Validation**: Annotations to validate data (@NotNull, @NotEmpty, @Size, @Digits and @Email) from the package **jakarta.validation...**.
 * The following Jakarta APIs:
     * **Servlet**: Used in the classes with package **jakarta.servlet...**